-Studying PE at A level will help the students gain a deeper understanding of the science behind sport.
+Studying PE at A level will help the students gain at deeper understanding of the science behind sport.
 The level and knowledge of science required is a significant step up from IGCSE level but this will aid their grasp of what is needed for continued improvements in their sport of choice.
 The knowledge students will gain from a course such as this will only grow in importance and relevance.
 The focus on being active and the issues surrounding obesity are currently very topical and the in-depth knowledge students will gain from this course will assist them not just for the duration of this course, but also as the building blocks to living a well balanced, healthy life.
 The mental aspect of sport and physical activity must also not be overlooked and this is a key focus in the course.
 The transferable skills you learn, such as decision making and independent thinking, working in a team environment, performance analysis and communication are useful in any career path you choose to take.
 Students considering Sports Science degrees should combine PE with at least one science subject.

-PE is adaptable for many different careers but is also good to help build awareness for a healthy lifestyle and for those wishing to pursue a career as a professional sportsperson.
+PE is adaptable for many different careers but is also good Entry requirements is a B grade at GCSE and/or high to help build awareness for a healthy lifestyle and for those level performer (regional / county standard) wishing to pursue a career as a professional sportsperson.
 Some of the careers are:

-- PE Teacher.
+- PE Teacher

-- Physiotherapist.
+- Physiotherapist

-- Professional sports person.
+- Professional sports person

-- Sports journalist.
+- Sports journalist

-- Health and Nutrition consultant.
+- Health and Nutrition consultant

-- Sports Coach or consultant.
+- Sports Coach or consultant

-- Video analyst.
+- Video analyst

-- Personal trainer.
+- Personal trainer

-- Sports management.
+- Sports management